LLaaur/rock-paper-scissors/README.md

 II.  how to make elements inherit css properties

+III. how to make a loading screen

-III. a bit of jQuery syntax
+IV.  a bit of jQuery syntax

-IV.
-DOM manipulation
+V.   DOM manipulation

-V.  proper use of the setTimeout() function in JS
+VI.  proper use of the setTimeout() function in JS